-Here’s how to budget for Christmas step by step.
+Here’s how to create a Christmas budget, step by step.

 The first step in budgeting for Christmas is knowing what you want to spend (or what you can afford to spend).

-Some things to consider for coming up with a target number:
+Some things to consider for coming up with a target number include:

 - How many people you plan to buy gifts for

 - How much to spend on Christmas gifts per person